1BatchFlaky DoughBottom crust rolled into a 9" pie pan. Top crust or lattice strips for top of pie.

 Wash cherries in cold water.
 Remove stems and pits.

-Sprinkle 50 grams (¼ cup) granulated sugar over cherries.
+Sprinkle granulated sugar over cherries.
 Toss gently.
-Cover and set aside for 30 minutes to allow cherries to slowly release juices.
+Cover with a kitchen towel and set aside for 30 minutes to allow cherries to slowly release juices.

 Make Slurry

-Add 3 tablespoons of cornstarch to a small bowl and dissolve by whisking in 3 fluid ounces of cold water.
+Add cornstarch to a small bowl and dissolve by whisking with cold water

-In a medium saucepan place: ½ cup of macerated cherries, reserved cherry juice, 50 grams granulated sugar (¼ cup), vanilla, and almond extract (optional).
+In a medium saucepan place: ½ cup of macerated cherries, reserved cherry juice, granulated sugar, vanilla, and almond extract (optional).

 Bring to a boil over medium heat.